unslothai/hyperlearn/README.md

 <a href="" style="text-align: center"><img src="Images/Packages_Used_long.png" alt="Packages Used" align="center"/></a>

-HyperLearn is written completely in PyTorch, NoGil Numba, Numpy, Pandas, Scipy & LAPACK, and mirrors (mostly) Scikit Learn.
+HyperLearn is written completely in PyTorch, NoGil Numba, Numpy, Pandas, Scipy & LAPACK, C++, C, Python, Cython and Assembly, and mirrors (mostly) Scikit Learn.
 HyperLearn also has statistical inference measures embedded, and can be called just like Scikit Learn's syntax.

 Some key current achievements of HyperLearn: